Grigor Dimitrov: 2017: Major semifinal, Masters & ATP Finals titles, world No. 3

-Afterwards, he decided to skip the Vienna Open (despite being given a wild card) due to fatigue, and to prepare for the Paris Masters the following week, where Dimitrov grabbed third victory in a row over Richard Gasquet before losing in the third round to big serving John Isner in three sets.
+Afterwards, he decided to skip the Vienna Open (despite being given a wildcard) due to fatigue, and to prepare for the Paris Masters the following week, where Dimitrov grabbed third victory in a row over Richard Gasquet before losing in the third round to big serving John Isner in three sets.
 On the following week, prior to the ATP Finals, Dimitrov achieved a new career high, climbing to world No. 6 position.

 Dimitrov was drawn in the Pete Sampras group of the 2017 ATP Finals, together with Rafael Nadal, Dominic Thiem and David Goffin.
 Playing with Thiem in his debut match, Dimitrov clinched a maiden victory in the ATP Finals in a tight three-setter.
 The Bulgarian then routed Goffin, allowing only two games to his opponent.
 With this win Dimitrov won the first place in the group and secured his place at the semi-finals.
 Dimitrov stayed perfect in the group after another convincing victory, this time against alternate Pablo Carreño Busta.
 The Bulgarian came back from a set down to ultimately eliminate in-form Jack Sock in the semi-finals.

 Dimitrov won the biggest title of his career by defeating once again David Goffin in three tight sets in the final.
 He finished the tournament as an undefeated champion, receiving a prize of $2,549,000 and 1,500 ranking points, the latter helped him finish 2017 at a career-high world No. 3 (only behind Nadal and Federer).

 Dimitrov ended his 2017 season with these significant milestones [current figure in brackets]: (1) first Masters 1000 title (2) first ATP Finals crown, (3) 5 Tour finals, (4) four tour titles, (5) eight top-10 match wins [had 13 total prior to 2017], (6) 250 career match wins [257 match wins], (7) cracked $10,000,000 in career earnings [$13,103,976], (8) cracked $5,000,000 in a single season [$5,628,512], (9) second Grand Slam semifinal, (10) first Grand Slam semifinal on hard courts.